 In the Raja Nene directed film Pehli Tarikh (1954), Phadke composed the popular Khush hai zamana aaj pehli tarikh hai which was sung by Kishore Kumar in a cheerful manner.
 The song was funny and chirpy, which was quite contrary to Phadke’s style, which was moderate and poetic.
 His signature style also deterred him from becoming popular among the common public as compared to his contemporary S N Tripathi.

 After Master Krishnarao, Sudhir Phadke became a permanent composer for Prabhat Film Company.
 He gave music to their last film Gaja Gauri (1958).
 Phadke’s pleasing music and Suman Kalyanpur’s beautiful voice in the songs Hey badh bhagan sone chirayya and Lal jasoda ke tum pyare created magic among listeners.
-He also gave unforgettable music in films like Gokul Ka Chor (1959) and Bhabhi Ki Chudiyan (1961), which was his best musical hit in the Hindi cinema.
+He also gave unforgettable music in films like Gokul Ka Chor (1959) and Bhabhi Ki Chudiyan (1961), which were his best musical hit in the Hindi cinema.
+The song Jyothi Kalash Chhalke from Bhabhi Ki Chudiya became one of the most popular songs of its era.
+This song was also a product of collaboration between Sudhir Phadke, lyricist Pandit Narendra Sharma, and Lata Mangeshkar.
 After a long interval, he made a comeback in the Hindi film industry in the mid-70s with the film Darar (1972) which was followed by Sher Shivaji (1981) and Suraj (1987).

 At the request of Shri Sitakant Lad of Pune Akashvani, G D Madgulkar and Babuji came together to create Geet Ramayan, a musical extravaganza in the form of 56 songs that chronologically described the events from great Hindu epic, which was broadcast by All India Radio, Pune between 1955-1956.